UCL/COMP0037_22-23/README.md

     ```sh
     pip install _package_
     ```
-* On the bottom left of you VS Code window you sould see a "Select Interpreter" button:
+* On the bottom left of you VS Code window you should see a "Select Interpreter" button:
     * Click on the button
     * Select "Enter interpreter path..."
     * Select "Find..."